bootdotdev/blog/content/backend/backend-job-description.md

 These databases often (but not always) scale horizontally rather than vertically.
 And while SQL databases all kind of compete with each other, because they’re fairly similar, NoSQL databases are usually more optimized for specific things that you don’t get from a SQL database.

-Let’s cover a few you might see on a back-end developer jobb description:
+Let’s cover a few you might see on a back-end developer job description:

 * [MongoDB](https://blog.boot.dev/backend/top-backend-technologies/#1-mongodb): The most popular NoSQL database according to StackOverflow’s survey.
 It allows you to query documents by single or multiple keys, ranges or search texts.
 It’s got a looser structure, more like JSON-esque documents.
 * [Redis](https://blog.boot.dev/backend/top-backend-technologies/#2-redis): You can only query it through primary key access, which means it’s got a more limited query functionality.
 The benefit of using it is that Redis uses an in-memory key storage value, so data is stored on the host’s RAM, not the desk.
 This makes it very quick, but you also have to limit the size of the dataset.